cgoliver/vernal/README.md

 Bulid the dataset.
 This will take some time as it involves loading many large PDB files.

-You can skip all the data preparation if you want to use a [pre-built dataset](), just download and move to the `data/annotated/` folder.

 ```
 python prepare_data/main.py -n <data-id>